Total variation error bounds for geometric approximation: Application to the critical Galton--Watson branching process

-\begin{proof} [Proof of Theorem \ref{thm5}] First we construct a size-biased branching tree as in \cite{Lyons1995}.
-We assume that this tree is labeled and ordered, in the sense that, if $w$ and $v$ are vertices in the tree from the same generation and $w$ is to the left of $v$, then the offspring of $w$ is to the left of the offspring of $v$.
-Start in generation $0$ with one vertex $v_0$ and let it have a number of offspring distributed according to the size-bias distribution of $\law(Z_1)$.
-Pick one of the offspring of $v_0$ uniformly at random and call it $v_1$.
-To each of the siblings of $v_1$ attach an independent Galton-Watson branching process with offspring distribution $\law(Z_1)$.
-For $v_1$ proceed as for $v_0$, i.e., give it a size-biased number of offspring, pick one uniformly at random, call it $v_2$, attach independent Galton-Watson branching process to the siblings of $v_2$ and so on.
-It is clear that this will always give an infinite tree as the ``spine'' $v_0,v_1,v_2,\dots$ is an infinite sequence where $v_i$ is an individual (or particle) in generation $i$.
+\begin{pf*}{Proof of Theorem~ \ref{thm5}} First we construct a size-biased branching tree as in~\cite{Lyons1995}.
+We assume that this tree is labeled and ordered, in the sense that, if $w$ and $v$ are vertices in the tree from the same generation, and $w$ is to the left of $v$, then the offspring of $w$ is to the left of the offspring of $v$.
+Start in generation $0$ with one vertex $v_0$, and let it have a number of offspring distributed according to the size-bias distribution of $\law(Z_1)$.
+Pick one of the offspring of $v_0$ uniformly at random, and call it $v_1$.
+To each of the siblings of $v_1$ attach an independent Galton--Watson branching process with offspring distribution $\law(Z_1)$.
+For $v_1$ proceed as for $v_0$, that is, give it a size-biased number of offspring, pick one uniformly at random, call it $v_2$, attach independent Galton--Watson branching process to the siblings of $v_2$ and so on.
+It is clear that this will always give an infinite tree as the ``spine'' $v_0,v_1,v_2,\ldots$ is an infinite sequence where $v_i$ is an individual (or particle) in generation~$i$.

 We now need some notation.
 Denote by $S_n$ the total number of particles in generation $n$.
 Denote by $L_n$ and $R_n$ the number of particles to the left (excluding $v_n$) and to the right (including $v_n$), of vertex $v_n$, so that $S_n = L_n + R_n$.
 We can describe these particles in more detail, according to the generation at which they split off from the spine.
 Denote by $S_{n,j}$ the number of particles in generation $n$ that stem from any of the siblings of $v_j$ (but not $v_j$ itself).
-Clearly, $S_n = 1 + \sum_{j=1}^n S_{n,j}$, where the summands are independent.
+Clearly,\vadjust{\goodbreak} $S_n = 1 + \sum_{j=1}^n S_{n,j}$, where the summands are independent.
 Likewise, let $L_{n,j}$ and $R_{n,j}$, be the number of particles in generation $n$ that stem from the siblings to the left and right of $v_j$ (note that $L_{n,n}$ and $R_{n,n}$ are just the number of siblings of $v_n$ to the left and to the right, respectively).
 We have the relations $L_n = \sum_{j=1}^n L_{n,j}$ and $R_n = 1 + \sum_{j=1}^n R_{n,j}$.
-Note that, for fixed~$j$, $L_{n,j}$ and $R_{n,j}$ are in general not independent, as they are linked through the offspring size of $v_{j-1}$.
+Note that, for fixed~$j$, $L_{n,j}$ and $R_{n,j}$ are, in general, not independent, as they are linked through the offspring size of $v_{j-1}$.